Stock market today: Wall Street slumps as its weak start to 2024 carries into another day

 A second report from the Institute for Supply Management showed the U.S. manufacturing industry is improving by a touch more than economists expected, but it's still contracting.
 Manufacturing has been one of the hardest-hit areas of the economy recently, while the job market and spending by U.S. households have remained resilient.

 Treasury yields slumped immediately after the reports and then yo-yoed though the day.
-The yield on the 10-year Treasury eventually slipped to 3.89% from 3.94% late Tuesday.
-It's been generally falling since topping 5% in October, when it was putting tremendous pressure on the stock market.
+The yield on the 10-year Treasury eventually slipped to 3.91% from 3.94% late Tuesday.
+It's been generally falling since topping 5% in October, when it was putting strong downward pressure on the stock market.

 In the afternoon, yields swung again after the Federal Reserve released the minutes from its latest policy meeting.
 It was at that meeting in December that policy makers hinted their dramatic campaign to hike interest rates to get inflation under control may be over.
 They also released projections showing their median official expects the federal funds rate to fall by 0.75 percentage points through 2024.

-The minutes from the meeting revealed “almost all participants” indicated a drop in rates would likely be appropriate this year.
+The minutes from the meeting revealed “almost all participants” indicated a drop in rates this year would likely be appropriate.
 But they also said their forecasts were hampered by an “unusually elevated degree of uncertainty.”
-A reacceleration of inflation, for example, could push them to actually raise rates further.
+A reacceleration of inflation, which is still a possibility, could push them to actually raise rates further.

-Fed officials also noted in their meeting how stock prices have rallied recently and Treasury yields have eased, conditions that can rev up the economy and add upward pressure on inflation.
+Fed officials also noted in their meeting how stock prices have rallied recently and Treasury yields have eased.
+Such conditions can rev up the economy and add upward pressure on inflation.

 While the Fed doesn't like that, “the worst they'll do is push out the date when they first cut,” said Brian Jacobsen, chief economist at Annex Wealth Management.